theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Meanwhile, news of their flight together had reached Orion's family, who was furious, considering that he had disgraced their name and had dragged their honour in the dust by intermarrying with their hereditary enemies; so his father sent his brother succeded in tracing the pair ; finding them domiciled among a powerful warlike tribe he hesitated to make any attack upon them.
 Presently he allied himself with a robber band, which occupied a small rocky valley among the hills, and presently, with the aid of a couple of bandits he made an attack upon his brother and tried to kill him.
 Orion, however, succeeded in beating off his assailants; so Scorpio, having failed in that, kidnapped Orion's little son Aldeb.
 Orion thereupon organised an attack upon the bandits' valley, and after hard fighting captured it and rescued his little son.
 In the course of the fighting he killed Scorpio, who was in disguise, and then for the first time he discovered that it was his own brother who had been thus pursuing him.
 The remainder of his life passed comparatively quietly and he at the age of fifty-eight.

-Chart XVIIIa
-Tartary

-15690 B.C.
+Chart XVIIIa - Tartary - 15690 B.C.
 (Birth of Orion)

-Pax

-Sagitta
-Ophis

-Scorpio

-Gamma
-Kappa

-Nu
-Abel

-Chart XVIIIb
-Madagaskar

-22,978 B.C.
+Chart XVIIIb - Madagaskar - 22,978 B.C.

 Orion re-appears in a female body in the year 22,978, in the island of Madagaskar.
 She was again the child of Alastor, who this time was a celebrated hunter.
 When Orion grew up she fell deeply in love with Cygnus, who had been her son in a previous life.
 Alastor was unfavourable to their union, and sold Orion to an older man, Cancer, who had been his wife in that other life.
 This man had a previous wife Gamma, who in Hawaii had been the lover of Orion's wife Cancer, and had been poisoned by him.
 Gamma was jealous and vindictive, and made things most unpoeasant for Orion, but was afraid to do her any serious harm while the husband continued to love her and to her children.
 The husband became more and more indifferent, because he was in love with Zeta, who had been in Hawaii the young girl who was driven mad by Orion's threats.
 Orion tried to console herself by a love affair with Cygnus, but Gamma discovered their proceedings and brought the husband down upon them.
 Cygnus was horribly mutilated before Orion's eyes and then thrown to a giant octopus, who was regarded as some sort of a deity.
 Maddened by a suspicion that it was not his own, the husband snatched from her her year old baby, and threw it into the fire before her eyes, and then degraded her to the position of a slave in his house, a position in which she was kept for twenty years, and very harshly treated.
 During all this time she nourished the most intense hatred towards her husband and Gamma.
 Now the latter had a little grandson whom she loved passionately, and one Orion, maddened by some special act of cruelty, seized this grandson and pushed him into the fire in turn.
 In revenge for this, Gamma ordered Orion to be seized and stretched naked upon the ground near a hill of huge driver ants, who at once attacked and devoured her.